-The Ph.D. in Mathematical Sciences degree program has three concentrations: Mathematics, Collegiate Mathematics Education and Statistics.
+The Ph.D. in Mathematical Sciences degree program has two concentrations: Mathematics and Collegiate Mathematics Education.
 The program has unique components of six hours of coursework in teaching pedagogy and two semesters of teaching internship for students choosing academic careers.
-It also provides an opportunity for students choosing a non-academic career by offering industrial internships to gain industrial working experience.

 The Master of Arts in Mathematics degree program is aimed at preparing students for further study in Ph.D. programs, for teaching positions at colleges, or for industrial jobs.